torryharris/Skycons/README.md

 We wanted to re-use the same icons for our app as well, however, we found that these animated icons don't exist natively on either platforms.
 This is currently a work-in-progress as the team is finetuning the animation & the performance itself.
 You can download the complete project

+## Available Icons
+- Cloud
+- Clear Skies (Sunny)
+- Clear Night
+- Partly Cloudy (Day & Night)
+- Light Showers
+- Heavy Showers
+- Snow
+- Fog
+- Wind
+- Thunder

-##How to use:
+  ## How to use:
-1. Deployment target should be Api level 14 or above.
+ - Deployment target should be Api level 14 or above.

-2. Import SkyconsLibrary as a library to your project.
+ - Import SkyconsLibrary as a library to your project.

-3. ##Adding icons:
+   ##Adding icons:

     For eg: To add Cloud icon to the activity, add the CloudView xml.